okhanokbay/MapViewPlus/README.md

 ### CalloutViewCustomizerDelegate

-- Change the center of the callout view related to anchor view:
+- Change the center of the callout view related to anchor view and callout view:

 ```swift
 func mapView(_ mapView: MapViewPlus, centerForCalloutViewOf annotationView: AnnotationViewPlus) -> CalloutViewPlusCenter